Some people are intimidated by the thought of meeting with a financial advisor. Here are some tips to help you get the most out of those meetings.

 In choosing an advisor, look for one who works with people like you – people with similar goals, asset levels and personality types.
 One of the best ways to find one is to ask your friends and relatives who are like you for a recommendation.
 When you interview the advisor, they should be able to tell you what they specialize in.

 Another important step is to find out how the advisor is paid.
 In general, fee-based advisors are required to act as fiduciaries, which means they must put the client’s interests first.
-Commission-based salespeople are held to a lower standard, suitability.
+Commission-based salespeople are generally held to a lower standard, suitability.
 This means that a recommendation they make must be suitable, but conflicts of interest may exist.
-It is sometimes difficult to tell because everyone calls themselves “advisors” now, so pay attention to if they are paid by the hour or based on the assets they manage for you, or if they are paid by the transaction.
+It is sometimes difficult to tell because everyone calls themselves “advisors” now, so pay attention to if they are paid by the hour or based on the assets they manage for you, of if they are paid by the transaction.
 Insurance and annuities are almost always commission-based.
 Take notes and ask for copies of the information that is presented to you.
 This will help you to remember what was discussed and will help you as you reflect on the meeting.
 You should always have time to think it over or get a second opinion.
 If anyone pressures you to make a commitment over the phone or at a seminar or in a first meeting, it is a red flag.